nwnxee/unified/README.md

 ## Integrating NWNX:EE into your module

 Each NWNX:EE [Release](https://github.com/nwnxee/unified/releases) has a `NWScript.zip` file containing all of the scripts files, if you have built NWNX:EE yourself the `NWScript.zip` file will be in your `Binaries` folder.
 Simply import the scripts into your module and call the functions as you would any other scripting function.
+Be sure to update these scripts whenever updating NWNX, and then rebuild all your scripts in your module.

 ## Running the server (native)